andreasbm/ab-test/README.md

 <h1 align="center">@appnest/ab-test</h1>
 <p align="center">
-  <b>A/B testing made simple</b></br>
+  <b>A/B testing made incredible simple</b></br>
   <sub>Never be happy with your conversion rate.
 Just remember that every page can be better.
+This library makes A/B testing incredible simple and works very well with web components.
 Go here to see a demo <a href="https://appnest-demo.firebaseapp.com/ab-test">https://appnest-demo.firebaseapp.com/ab-test</a>.<sub>
 </p>

 <br />